Multipl-E MBPP

 What categories does Multipl-E MBPP cover?

-Multipl-E MBPP is categorized under general and reasoning.
+Multipl-E MBPP is categorized under reasoning and general.
 The benchmark evaluates text models with multilingual support.

 More evaluations to explore